Blog

 The landscape for independent contractors in Europe is evolving rapidly.
 This July, several important legal changes are taking effect that will reshape how businesses engage with contractors.

 For global organizations, especially those managing workforces in other countries, understanding these European employment law changes is essential to reduce compliance risk and protect your business.
-Here's a breakdown of the most significant developments happening in July 2025 and beyond.
+Here's a breakdown of the most significant European employment law changes in happening in July 2025 and beyond.

 EU Platform Work Directive: Contractor misclassification crackdown